Have you ever noticed that each time you are presented with information for the second or later time, you take in something different from it?

 2. To help you to better understand, recall and learn about herbal work, you may like to play around with any of the following techniques.
 I am sure that you will have other wonderful ways to help build your knowledge.
 As ever, don't let my words limit you, and please do share your favourite tips and tricks in the forums.

 Sleep and rest enough

-This may sound too simple but sleep is essential to making those mental pathways and connections mentioned above.
+This may sound too simple but sleep is essential to making those neural pathways and connections mentioned above.

 Adults need on average 6 - 10 hours sleep per night.
 Everyone is of course different and some people have very different sleep needs.
 Whatever your number, try to get the same amount each night - especially when you are actively learning new information and skills.
 Sleep cannot be caught up and oversleep is as damaging to the ability to remember as is under-sleep.